mmol93/CleanMVVM_Architecture_Udemy/README.md

 - Repository is the Class that launch each functions in DAO
 - How to use Room database with RecyclerView
 - Basic CRUD about Room database with RecyclerView

+## Retrofit
+- How to make a JSON file with JSON To Kotlin Class Plugin
+- How to get data with JSON Class file and retrofit
+- How to use Retorift annotation about @GET, @Path, @Body
+- Usage Retrofit with Coroutine